The Western megadrought is revealing America's 'lost national park'

 "I would never think it would get to this," he says, looking at the shrinking lake.
 "But it has."

-But with water levels at record lows and dropping, hindering tourism and revealing long hidden rock formations like the one behind Dombrowski's boat, advocates for Glen Canyon see a unique opportunity to catalogue what was lost and correct, perhaps, what environmentalist David Brower called "America's most regrettable environmental mistake."
+But with water levels at record lows and dropping, hindering tourism and revealing long-hidden rock formations like the one behind Dombrowski's boat, advocates for Glen Canyon see a unique opportunity to catalog what was lost and to correct, perhaps, what environmentalist David Brower called "America's most regrettable environmental mistake."

 Human actions built the reservoir.
 Now human actions are causing it to shrink.